 An inspirational visit to the Pavilion Village children’s home in Karatina provided the catalyst for them to establish the Gathimba Edwards Foundation.
 The Pavilion Village is home to 30 children – most of whom have either been abandoned or abused by their biological parents or in some cases lost them due to HIV.
 The home, run by Agnes and her husband John, was in dire straits with no electricity, broken windows, a lack of food and school fee debts meant many of the children were unable to attend school.

-In total we have built 17 houses for 66 kids and have been able to expand our support to a total of 243 children’s education, shelter, clothing and food as well as various other initiatives across Kenya in areas such as Iten, Chaka, Karatina, Eldoret and Kitale.
-We also hold seminars for the families we are supporting where they can discuss and learn more about a wide range of topics such as self esteem, gender equality and sexual health.
+In total we have now built 25 houses for over 100 kids and have been able to expand our support to a total of 250 children’s education, shelter and clothing, seminars, counselling, sustainable food solutions and various other initiatives across Kenya in areas such as Iten, Chaka, Karatina, Eldoret and Kitale.
+Our seminars for the families we are supporting offer presentations and discussions about a wide range of topics such as self esteem, gender equality and sexual health.

-However there is still more to be done: only some of our children’s food, clothing, education and shelter is fully covered at £35 per month thanks to the generosity of sponsors.
+However there is still more to be done: only some of our children’s education, shelter, clothing and food is fully covered at £35 per month thanks to the generosity of sponsors.
 Gathimba Edwards Foundation’s priority is ensure that every child under our wing is fully supported and given the chance of a bright future.